Environmental Land Management Schemes (ELMS)

 There was also for a while the suggestion of widely implementing payments “by results”, so for visible improvements to, for example, numbers of target species or soil organic matter.
 These proposals appear to since have been shelved.

-While the Agriculture Act will enable the creation of statutory instruments to answer these questions, for now there remains little certain public information available.
+While the Agriculture Act will enable the creation of statutory instruments to provide further clarity, for now there are many questions which remain unanswered.

 Will ELMS offer appropriate financial reward for environmental and other “public goods”?